brycewray/hugo-site/content/posts/2022/06/major-updates-my-favorite-writing-apps/index.md

 | Ulysses   | 27.x                  |
 ```

-Finally, here’s how this site’s SSG ([Hugo](https://gohugo.io), at this writing) renders that Markdown:
+Finally, here’s how this site’s SSG renders that Markdown:

 | App       | Current major version |
 | --------- | --------------------- |